sphinx-software/manifestor/README.md

 $ manifestor
 ```

-You should see the output `manifest.js` file:
+You should see the output about the `manifest.js` file:

 ```
 Generated manifest file at /your/project/manifest.js